gr1186/GettingAndCleaningDataProject/Codebook.md

 A similar approach is taken with activity names through the activities variable. all_data merges x_data, y_data and subject_data in a big dataset.

-Averages_data contains the relevant averages which will be later stored in a .txt file. ddply() from the plyr package is used to apply colMeans() and ease the development.
+Averages_data contains the relevant averages which will be later stored in a .txt file. ddply() from the plyr package is used to apply colMeans()